LoyolaChicagoBooks/introcs-csharp/rst/whilestatements.rst

 comments about what is happening.
 The comment line can be used any time it is helpful.
-If should be used in particular when something is printed and when something is returned, since neither of these important actions appear int he variable list.
+If should be used in particular when something is printed and when something is returned, since neither of these important actions appear in the variable list.

 If you play computer and follow the path of execution, you could generate the following table.
 Remember, that each time you reach